The Cow Who Sang a Song Into the Future: Production

 The film was shown for the first time on January 23, 2022 at the Sundance Film Festival.
 It was screened at the San Francisco International Film Festival at the end of April 2022.
 It was presented at the Guadalajara International Film Festival in June 2022 and at the International Film Festival Fantasy Film from mid-July 2022.
 Screened at the Melbourne International Film Festival in August 2022.

 Reception

-On Rotten Tomatoes, the film has a maximum approval rating of 100% with an average rating of 6.8 out of 7.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 94%, based on 31 reviews, with an average rating of 6.4/10.
+The site's critics consensus reads, "With a hopeful tune, The Cow Who Sang a Song Into the Future basks in magical realism to deliver a compelling family drama swathed in a powerful environmental fable."
+On Metacritic, the film holds a weighted average rating of 66 out of 100, based on 9 critics, indicating "generally favorable" reviews.

 In her review, Caitlin Quinlan of the film magazine Little White Lies describes the film as a folkloric meditation on the relationship between humans and the environment, mother and child.
 Francisca Alegría's film has a mystical quality and moves fluidly through its minimalist plot.
 The characters stumble into dreamlike settings through a vision of a world in which they expect to live.
 If Magdalena's return coincides with the decline of the habitat and thus positions her as a kind of eco-prophet, this can also be understood as an allegory for Mother Earth.
 Even in its abstraction, The Cow Who Sang a Song Into the Future is a curious film that encourages introspection and offers a hopeful vision for collective healing.